etelford38/Generate_Trace_GIF/README.md

 # Generate_Trace_GIF
-A GUI for creating GIFs that trace along user input data
+A GUI for creating GIFs that trace along user input data.
+Written by Evan Telford (ejt2133@columbia.edu).

 # To run the included python file, the following packages are required (links to anaconda):
 * glob (https://anaconda.org/conda-forge/glob2)